Weighing In At….

 After a lengthy conversation with them, I was excited to hear that in their testing, factory-loaded ammo did not cause tip deformation-something many AR-10 Creedmoors on the market struggle with.

 That’s a big deal, especially for those who want to shoot 22 Creedmoor but don’t want to lug around the full weight of a standard AR-10 when hunting.
-According to Jard, the estimated finished weight of the rifle is right around 7 Ibs, which is very respectable for this configuration.

 One area I plan to optimize is the buffer spring and gas system, particularly to tune it for clean, reliable suppressed shooting.
 This will take some trial and error, but it’s likely we’ll run a +3 or +4 length gas system.